mayconhb/El-Pais/replit.md

 15. Water intake selection
 16. Loading/analysis screen
 17. Results page with BMI visualization
-18. Sales pitch page
+18. Sales/Video page

 ## Notes
-- This is a marketing/advertorial application (not a genuine health assessment tool)
-- Uses placeholder images from picsum.photos
+- Analytics data persists in localStorage for development
+- In production (Vercel), data is also sent to serverless API
+- Dashboard requires password authentication
-- Tailwind CSS is loaded via CDN (consider installing as dependency for production)
+- Tailwind CSS is loaded via CDN (consider installing as dependency for production optimization)
-- No backend required - purely client-side application
-- No API keys or external services needed